Russel Honoré, Pelosi pick to lead review of Capitol security, ripped by Republicans as ‘extreme partisan’

 "General Honoré is an extreme partisan and should be the LAST person to head up an investigation of what happened at the Capitol on Jan 6th," Sen. Ron Johnson.
 R-Wis., said in a tweet.

+Honoré's past comments were first highlighted during a segment on "Tucker Carlson Tonight."

-"I mean some of the statements that the General has made are just downright crazy," Sen. Josh Hawley, R-Mo., said on "Tucker Carlson Tonight" on Wednesday.
+"I mean some of the statements that the General has made are just downright crazy," Sen. Josh Hawley, R-Mo., told Carlson on Wednesday.
 "It's just unbelievable, and it shows that Nancy Pelosi isn't interested in getting any facts.
 She is interested in power and in amassing power and an excuse to keep holding power, including those thousands of troops who are still at the Capitol who are still there treating it like an armed camp."

 MEADOWS RIPS PELOSI OVER CAPITOL SECURITY, CALLS FOR 'MEASURED APPROACH' TO SAFETY